 Key Sources Consulted

-These sources materially informed the prayer burden, public-context summary, recent developments, and source-context notes in this guide.
+These sources materially informed the prayer burden, public-context summary, recent developments, and notes on how the data should be read.

 Source Context